BT Broadband review 2025: Is it any good?

 BT Full Fibre

 With a Full Fibre connection, the fibre cables connect directly into your home without the need for a phone line, providing exceptionally high speeds – there's no copper cable to get in the way.
 So, perfect if you have a large household with several people online all the time.
-In fact, in many cases BT is now delivering it's Fibre broadband using Full Fibre technology, so even the 'slower' speed packages should be becoming more reliable.
+In fact, in many cases BT is now delivering it's Standard Fibre broadband using Full Fibre technology, so even the 'slower' speed packages are becoming more reliable.

-• Full Fibre 100 has average download speeds of 100Mbps
+• Full Fibre 100 has average download speeds of 150Mbps

 • Full Fibre 500 has average download speeds of 500Mbps